jbltx/OpenSpin/README.md

-# Open Source Emulators Frontend
+# OpenSpin - Open Source Emulators Frontend

-OSEF is a cross-platform and open source front-end to find and launch your games on emulator.
+OpenSpin is a cross-platform and open source front-end to find and launch your games on emulator.
 It can be built for Windows/OSX/Linux/Android/iOS with arm/i386/amd64 arch.

 To more, this front-end is compatible with HyperSpin configuration files/databases/themes.

 ## Command-Line Interface

-You can launch osef binary in command-line, here's the help section
+You can launch OpenSpin binary in command-line, here's the help section

 ```
-Open-Source Emulators Frontend - CLI
+OpenSpin - CLI

 --help, -H              Show this help page
 --system, -S            Define the system name
 --rom, -R               Define the rom name
 --args, -A              Define additional args to emulator execution
---noserver, -NS         Disable the app server feature to be able to remotely control OSEF
+--noserver, -NS         Disable the app server feature to be able to remotely control OpenSpin

---fullscreen, -fs       Run OSEF in fullscreen (default is 1)
+--fullscreen, -fs       Run OpenSpin in fullscreen (default is 1)
 --width, -w             Width resolution of the application (default is 1024)
 --height, -h            Height resolution of the application (default is 768)
 --username, -u          Define user name used to remotely control the app (default is "admin")